-A quick breakfast trick that is nutritious and filling.
-Filled with vitamins and none of those sweetened sugary breakfast items, this is the healthy choice one should make every day.
+This is a quick yet nutritious breakfast recipe that is filled with vitamins and none of those sweetened sugary breakfast items.

 - Take some slices of wholegrain bread or brown bread and toast them.

-It is well-known that guacamole is a dip that is made from avocado.
-This dip usually contains large amounts of monounsaturated fatty acids, which is primarily used with chips, sandwiches and wraps.
+Guacamole is a dip that is made from avocado.
+This dip usually contains large amounts of monounsaturated fatty acids and is primarily eaten with chips, sandwiches and wraps.
 Pregnant women can continue having guacamole without worry, although in moderate amounts as usual.

-The third trimester is a stage in pregnancy where the foetus is still undergoing quite some growth throughout.
-The organs are speedily taking shape and the brain development is also steadily peaking.
-A lot of nutrients and minerals are required especially fibres, vitamin C and vitamin K. All of these are present in avocados in large amounts and are the perfect option for nutrition.
-Therefore, pregnant women are strongly advised to make avocados a part of their diet one way or another during their third trimester as well.
+The third trimester is a stage in pregnancy where the foetus is still undergoing quite some growth.
+The organs are speedily taking shape, and the brain is also steadily developing.
+During this phase, a lot of nutrients and minerals are required, especially fibres, vitamin C and Vitamin K. All of these are present in avocados in large amounts, and therefore, are perfect for pregnant ladies.

 All foods that are healthy and contain good nutritive value should be a part of a pregnant woman’s diet.
 Avocados are no different.
-Eating them all in moderation and balancing them out without singularly focusing on any one of them makes it better for your health.
-In case of any allergies previously present or health issues previously observed, it is important to get your doctor’s go-ahead before you make it a part of your diet.
+Eating them in moderation and balancing them out without singularly focusing on any one of them will help you make the most of these nutritious foods.
+In case of allergies or health issues, it is important to get your doctor’s go-ahead before you make avocados a part of your pregnancy diet.